evrone/orbit-type-generator/README.md

 ```

 ## Todo
+- [ ] Do not generate optional attributes and relationships, if they are not in schema.
 - [x] Properly generate types for relationships
 - [ ] Option to allow extra properties (toggle attr/rel extends statements)
 - [ ] Support .ts files in CLI using on-the-fly compiling